ainter21/report-sectest/Report.md

 - **xss_fetchCategories.php_1_min** fetchs al the categories created.
 The user with the right riviligies can inject malicious code in the category name and this will be printed as HTML formatted text.
 It is a vulnerability
   - **Attack vector**: create a new category with this name: `<h1>Malicious</h1>`
   - **Fix**: sanitize the output of tht query (`row[1]` contains the name of the category, so you have to call `htmlentities` on it).
+- **xss_product.php_1_min**: this is a true sink because the query fetches all the brand to populate the select item for the creation of a new product.
+As a result, the attacker can create a brand with javascript code that won't be printed in the select option, but it will be executed when the page will be created.
+  - **Attack vector**: create a brand with malicious javascript code in the name (`Malicious<script>alert("Hello)</script>"`) and load the product page.
+An alert message will be printed on the screen.
+  - **Fix**: sanitize the name of the brand with `htmlentities()`.
+However, in the product page the the list of brands are fetched two times so two alert dialogs will be shown.
+To completely fix this vulnerability it's needed to fix both of the outputs, this one and the one at line 267, which is found by pixy in the `xss_product.php_3_min` file.
+After fixing this vulnerability, no more alert dialogs will be shown, and the test will fail.

 ## False Positives